vinaaaaaykumaaaaar/DATA-STRUCTURES-ALGORITHMS/readme.txt

         [] longest palindrome substring(without using DP)
         [] sum of beauty of all substring

-step 11: Learn linked-list ( singly linked-list , doubly linked-list, easy -> medium -> hard )
+6): Learn linked-list ( singly linked-list , doubly linked-list, easy -> medium -> hard )
     a) learn singly linked-list
         [X] introduction to linked-list learn about struct and how the node is represented [X] inserting a node in linked-list